Regurgitator: 1993–1995: Early years

 Regurgitator was originally a 3-piece indie rock band with Quan Yeomans (guitar and vocals), Ben Ely (bass and vocals) and Martin Lee (drums).
 The three had purportedly met on a bus in inner Brisbane.
 At this time, all three were already in several bands - Pangaea, Zooerastia, Precision Oiler, Brazilia among others.
-Regurgitator at this time were not considered to be the main focus of any members, rather as a side-project to their other bands.
+Regurgitator at this time was not considered to be the main focus of any members, rather as a side-project to their other bands.

 The band released its debut self-titled EP in October 1994.
 With the emergence of Brisbane's underground music scene in the early 1990s, major labels, such as Warner Music Group, took the initiative to expand its Australian music roster.
 A&R representative Michael Parisi initially pursued Pangaea, a popular and established band in Brisbane's underground that Ben Ely fronted.
 It wasn't until Parisi was supplied with Pangaea recordings by their manager Paul Curtis that he discovered Regurgitator, whose material was also presented as part of a potential Valve label P&D deal.
 Ironically, Parisi would push for the less-established band to be signed because "it was the hook that Pangaea, for all the excitement [it] had generated on stage, had lacked."

 The band signed with Warner early in 1995, who re-released its debut EP in February 1995, which charted at number 45 on the ARIA singles chart.
 Regurgitator quickly released another EP, titled New, which featured radio hits "Track 1" and "Blubber Boy".
 New peaked at number 30 on the ARIA singles chart.